What Makes Champagne Sabering Center of Attraction On Occasions? August 22 2016

 Regardless of the culture, beliefs, and traditions, a good way to celebrate the occasion is by popping a bottle of champagne.
 People love to pop up a bottle and mark the occasion.
 Moreover, such good wine launched thousands of ships, celebrates together with the rich and famous, and have been poured out to many sports championships.
 It is a custom from all around the world that enhances the grandeur of the occasion.

 In most cases, you will see that the cork looks like a mushroom shape but actually, corks are straight in shape before they are put into the bottle.
 The shape is because of the result of the inserted portion of the cork compressed.
 This is why every time you hear the sound of a sweet whisper, sounds like something is popping.

-Sabering champagne or also known as sabrage, is an exquisite art of uncorking the champagne.
-Instead of using the traditional corkscrew, the one who performs the art will use a champagne sword or champagne sabre.
+Sabering champagne or also known as sabrage is an exquisite art of uncorking the champagne.
+Instead of using the traditional corkscrew, the one who performs the art will use a champagne sword or champagne saber.
 The tool was inspired back in the time of Napoleon and was popularized by his brave men called the Hussars.
 Today, it is a fine art where everyone will stand and awe of amazement as the blade slides to the bottle and strikes its lip.
-If you wish to know about the steps to perform sabrage, then view this infographic.
+If you wish to know about the steps to perform sabrage.